• Courses

 How to Track File Downloads with Google Analytics 4 (including PDF)

-If you’re running a website where people can click and open/download files (like PDF or Excel Spreadsheets), you would probably want to know which links are clicked the most and whether your visitors/users care about those resources at all.
+If you’re running a website where people can click and open/download files (like PDF or Excel Spreadsheets), you would probably want to know which links are clicked the most and whether your visitors/users care about those resources.

 Maybe that document you spent countless hours on last year was clicked just 10 times in total?
 By measuring file downloads, you will be able to understand which content is more engaging and where you should focus more effort.